- News & Events

 Inka Vanwonterghem’s interest in nature, ecology and STEMM led her to study BioScience/Environmental Engineering at Ghent University (Belgium).
 After completing her studies in 2011, she embarked on an adventure to the Land Down Under, aka Australia, where she started her PhD with Prof Gene Tyson at the Advanced Water Management Centre/Australian Centre for Ecogenomics (University of Queensland) on microbial ecology in anaerobic digestion.
 This project allowed Inka to enrich her background in environmental engineering with expertise in ecogenomics, and resulted in the discovery of a novel methanogenic phylum.
 After completing her PhD in 2015, Dr Vanwonterghem continued to do a postdoc at ACE with Prof Philip Hugenholtz on his ‘Tree of Life’ ARC laureate project.
 An interesting outcome of this work was a newfound understanding of the minimal nutritional requirements for microbial life in Antarctic deserts.
 Inka then proceeded to take a break from academia in order to pursue a lifelong dream of volunteering for wildlife conservation agencies across Australia and Africa.
 Upon returning to Belgium, she joined Prof Korneel Rabaey’s group at the Centre for Microbial Ecology and Technology (Ghent University), focussing on decentralised wastewater treatment technologies for developing countries and long-term space missions.
-However, Inka soon grew tired of Belgian winters and missed Australia's natural wonders, so she returned to ACE to start a Postdoc with Prof Nicole Webster on impacts of climate change and anthropogenic pollution on coral reef microbial communities.
+However, Inka missed Australia's natural wonders and therefore returned to ACE to start a Postdoc with Prof Nicole Webster on impacts of climate change and anthropogenic pollution on coral reef microbial communities.
 Her long-term mission is to include microbial ecology in ecosystem restoration and translate research outcomes into sustainable solutions for conservation management.

 Reef microbial symbiosis & environmental stress